braintelligencePL/online-store-clean-architecture/README.md

-# Online Store with DDD, TDD in practice.
+# Online Store

+There is a lot of names for this type of architecture.
+Each of us has different style for the same thing.
+This repository is a combination of various good practices.
+Some of which are hype terms like DDD, TDD practices along with hexagonal architecture.

 ## Tech stack:
 - Kotlin